DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/annotations/annotations.md

 Specifies the annotation collection.

 ---
-Annotations are images and text blocks that provide additional information on the visualized data.
+Annotations are containers for images, text blocks and custom content that provide additional information about the visualized data.
 The image below demonstrates their appearance:

 ![DevExtreme Chart: Annotations](/images/ChartJS/visual_elements/annotations.png)